Rhadamus/NativeSound/README.md

 NativeSound is a rewrite of the sound engine of the Android runtime in Clickteam Fusion 2.5, with the objective of providing better performance and loading times.

+**Note:** Currently there are stability issues for MP3 files.
+Please convert all MP3s to OGG to prevent these issues.

 # Installing
 Download one of the releases provided.
 Find RuntimeAndroid.zip in the Data/Runtime/Android folder of your Fusion installation.
 Drop the contents of NativeSound.zip into
 RuntimeAndroid.zip.